BuggyOrg/graphify-node/README.md

 # Graphify

-Create an graph layout for [Klay JSON Graphs](https://rtsys.informatik.uni-kiel.de/confluence/display/KIELER/JSON+Graph+Format).
+Create an graph layout for [ELK Graphs](http://www.eclipse.org/elk/documentation/tooldevelopers/graphdatastructure/jsonformat.html).

 This package itself will not create images of the graphs.
 It will only add information about the sizes and positions of every node.